 How to prepare for and handle a travel emergency

-Before you leave, it’s a good idea to have a plan.
+Before you leave, it’s a good idea to have a plan so you can stay safe while you are away.

-- If you’re travelling alone and have a medical emergency, contact your travel insurance provider and inform them immediately.
+- If you have a medical emergency, contact your travel insurance provider immediately.

 For more information on travel insurance, talk to your Financial Advisor.